gdtdrv/Python-exercises/README.md

 # Python-exercises

+I am learing OOP via Python and here I have published some of the problems I have solved.
+Here are the problem descriptions:

 ## Largest Palindrom

 Implement a function get_largest_palindrome(n), which return the largest palindrome smaller than n.
 Given number n can also be palindrome.